nuxeo/nuxeo/nuxeo-chemistry-shell/README.txt

 An optional parameter must be enclosed in brackets '[' ']'.

-Optional parameters can have default values that can be specifed by appending ?the_default_value after the command spec.
+Optional parameters can have default values that can be specified by appending ?the_default_value after the command spec.

 Example: [-d|--depth?1]